SURYAKANTSHARMA/Notes/README.md

-# Notes
-FullStack:- Server node.js database mongo with Swift

 # Overview
 Notes is a simple and elegant note-taking app built for iOS devices.
 Whether you need to jot down quick thoughts, make to-do lists, or organize your ideas, Notes has you covered.
 With its intuitive user interface and powerful features, Notes makes it easy to capture and manage your notes on the go.
-Build with Swift and Node.js
+Build with Swift and Server Node.js and mongo DB

 # Features
 Create and edit notes effortlessly